-"Looking Forward" - Mat 24:36-44 - Advent I - Nov 28,2004
+"Jesus is Coming - Look Busy!" - Mat 24:36-44 - Advent I - Dec 2,2007

-The excitement of the Christmas season is starting to build, isn't it?
-It's only November, but already lights are up, store decorations are in place, some restaurants are already playing Christmas carols.
+The snow we got this weekend certainly helps to build that sense of Christmas, doesn't it?
+Congratulations to those of you who braved the wintry conditions to make it here this morning!
+It's only the second day of December, but already lights are up, store decorations are in place, some radio stations are already playing Christmas carols.
 It seems to me like we're peaking a bit early - can you imagine being a young parent today trying to deal with keeping the kids revved up for a whole month?
-Can you imagine dealing with them if you manage to keep them revved up that long?!
+Can you imagine dealing with the kids if you manage to keep them revved up that long?!